Greek PM to meet euro leaders, seeking budget leeway

 No formal request will be made but the proposal will be broached as part of exploratory talks, the official said.
 "The matter of extension is already being debated in Greece and abroad.
 Its official submission is a different matter".

-Berlin insists that Athens honour its pledges but was open to discussion, Seibert said.
+Berlin insists that Athens honor its pledges but was open to discussion, Seibert said.

 A two-year extension to narrow the budget deficit below 3 percent of GDP in 2016 instead of 2014 was a key plank of Samaras's campaign for the June 17 election that brought him to power as head of a fragile three-party coalition.